 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
 The Company has suffered recurring losses from operations and has a net capital deficiency that raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are described above.
-Operating results reported for the first quarters of fiscal years 2018 and 2017 include 36 and 41 restaurants, respectively.
-In the opinion of management, the financial statements presented herein include all adjustments, consisting of normal recurring adjustments, which are necessary for a fair statement of the Company's financial position as of March 27, 2018, and its results of operations for the interim periods ended March 27, 2018 and March 28, 2017.
-The results of operations for the 13 weeks ended March 27, 2018 are not necessarily indicative of the results to be expected for the entire year.
+The second quarter of fiscal year 2018 and 2017 included 468 and 520 operating weeks, respectively, which is the sum of the actual number of weeks each restaurant operated.
+The first half of 2018 and 2017 included 936 and 1,053 operating weeks, respectively.
+The reduction of operating weeks by 117 in the first half of 2018 was related to the closing of five of the Company's restaurants in 2017.
+Because these closing occurred at various times throughout the year, the Company has provided this statistical measure to enhance the comparison of revenues from period to period as changes occur in the number of units it is operating.
+In the opinion of management, the financial statements presented herein include all adjustments, consisting of normal recurring adjustments, which are necessary for a fair statement of the Company's financial position as of June 26, 2018, and its results of operations for the interim periods ended June 26, 2018 and June 27, 2017.
+The results of operations for the 26 weeks ended June 26, 2018 are not necessarily indicative of the results to be expected for the entire year.